giloushaker/nr-templates/README.md

   `fn`: (optional) a function to call, supports:  `toLowerCase`, `toUpperCase`, `trim`, `replace`, `replaceAll`, `match`, `matchAll`, `find`, `startswith`, `endswith`, `split`, `includes`, `add`, `minus`, `multiply`, `divide`, `typeof`
   `string` or `number` or `regex`: followed by a number to specify a call argument, eg `<set fn="match" regex1=".*"/>` is equivalent to `.match(/.*/)`
   `index`: the index of the return value to use, usefull for regex match

+# Special Attributes
+### Markdown
+`type="markdown"`: renders the content as markdown, intended for characteristic & rule content, may cause issues if node has non-text child nodes

 #### Example usage:
 ```xml
 <profiles>